Mugen-Houyou/faas-web-ui-1/README.md

 ```
 Then navigate to `http://localhost:8080`.

+The frontend includes a field to set the FaaS API URL.
+It defaults to
+`https://api.example.com/api/v1`, but you can change it to point to your local
+backend or another endpoint before running code.

 ## Usage
 Enter your JWT token (if required), choose a language, provide code and optional STDIN, and click **Run**.
 The page sends the request to the FaaS API and displays the output along with exit code, execution time, and memory usage.
 Long-running jobs are polled until they finish.